Social Issues

 iStock.com/Juanmonino

-Fish tissue tends to be fatty, and most environmental contaminants are fat soluble.
-Compounding this problem is the fact that bigger fish eat smaller fish, so the contaminants get more concentrated the higher the food chain we go.
+Fish tissue tends to be fatty, and most environmental contaminants are fat-soluble.
+Complicating this problem is that larger fish eat smaller fish, so contaminants become more concentrated as they move up the food chain.
 And a lot of the fish we love to eat are pretty high on that food chain.
-You can’t see the contaminants, so you never know what – or how much – of something harmful could be lurking in the fish you buy.
-What are some of the most common contaminants in fish, and where do they come from?
+You can’t see the contaminants, so you never know what — or how much — of something harmful could be lurking in the fish you buy.

-Nearly all fish contain at least trace amounts of mercury, and some contain a significant amount.
-Mercury is a toxic metal.
-It can cause neurological and chromosomal problems and harm unborn babies if they are exposed during pregnancy.
 Certain species tend to contain more mercury than others, largely due to their predatory position in the aquatic food chain.
-For this reason, many experts advise avoiding consumption of shark, swordfish, tilefish, and king mackerel, as these fish tend to eat many smaller fish, which contributes to their mercury load.
-Albacore, yellowfin and bigeye tuna are also very high in mercury.
+For this reason, many experts advise avoiding the consumption of shark, swordfish, tilefish, and king mackerel, as these fish tend to eat many smaller fish, which contributes to their mercury levels.
+Albacore, yellowfin, and bigeye tuna are also very high in mercury.

-Polychlorinated biphenyls (PCBs) are toxic man-made industrial compounds that can build up in the fatty tissue of fish.
-Unfortunately, even though the use of PCBs has been banned in many places, they tend to stick around in the environment for a long time.
-The EPA considers fish a persistent source of PCBs in the human diet.
 Consuming PCBs can have lasting neurological, endocrine, circulatory, digestive, and central nervous system effects.
-Some states have told people to limit their consumption of all fish and shellfish from freshwater or coastal areas nearby due to the high risk for PCB contamination.
-Research has shown that PCBs can cause birth defects, smaller birth weight, and delayed learning among infants, and older adults can experience reduced memory and learning.
+Some states have advised people to limit their consumption of all fish and shellfish from nearby freshwater or coastal areas due to a high risk of PCB contamination.
+Research has shown that PCBs can cause congenital disabilities, smaller birth weight, and delayed learning among infants, and older adults can experience reduced memory and learning.

 Pesticide residues from factory farms can also end up in the fish you eat, by way of the waterways that run into the ocean.